 Designated Parking Lots*

-Parking lots will be designated for Residential, Commuter or Faculty/Staff parking during the fall semester.
+Parking lots will be designated for Residential, Commuter or Faculty/Staff parking during the fall and spring semester.

 - Lot 3- Commuter/Faculty/Staff/Visitor